Weybridge Beekeepers runs a one year course which is part of our overall two-year programme of support for new beekeepers.

 - Manipulations (comb change, etc.).
 Queen raising and introduction

-- Honey – process from hive to jar.
+- Honey – the process from hive to jar.
 Bee stings.

-In addition to the formal training sessions there are generally five Weybridge Beekeepers Summer Meetings, of which three are targeted at beginners.
+In addition to the formal training sessions there are generally up to five Weybridge Beekeepers Summer Meetings, of which two or three are targeted at beginners.
 These normally cover topics such as: ‘ Beginning of the Season and changing brood comb methods’, ‘Preparing for the Honey Flow’ and ‘Preparing for Winter’.

 Course Fees and Booking

-The total fee is £160 (£150 for a second person at the same address).
+The total fee for the 2023 course is £190 (£170 for a second person at the same address).
 This covers the tuition for both parts of the course (theory and practical).
-The course fee includes Digital BeeCraft magazine for 6 months, Copies of Weybridge newsletters monthly for the year and rights to attend Weybridge meetings.
-It does NOT include Surrey or BBKA membership or Bee Disease Insurance.
+The course fee includes Digital BeeCraft magazine for 6 months, copies of the Weybridge Division monthly newsletters for the year and rights to attend Weybridge meetings.
+It does NOT include Surrey BKA or British BKA (BBKA) membership or Bee Disease Insurance.
+It is strongly recommended that once you start keeping bees you join WBK as a full member to you can get the insurance and other benefits.

 In the past there has been a heavy demand for this course, and as the number of places is limited, early enrollment is recommended.

-If you would like to reserve a place, please complete and return the Application Form, together with your payment as detailed on the form.
+If you would like to reserve a place, please complete and return the Application Form (please click on the button above), together with your payment as detailed on the form.
 These should be sent as soon as possible, and not later than 1st December in the year prior to the start of the Winter Training course to:

 Sue Lawes, 29 Sayes Court, Addlestone, Surrey KT15 1NA, or via email: firstname.lastname@example.org